 [22-bit], major[25-bit] or quadrant [30-bit] encoding,

-link/load time to match the hardware [or hardware
+match the hardware [or hardware dynamic configuration, as

-also managed, simply if the related co-encoded feature
+managed, simply if the related co-encoded feature is present,

-is present, with more complexity, and perhaps extensive
+with more complexity, and perhaps extensive opcode mapping if

-implementation method would be to have a fixed exclusive
+method would be to have a fixed exclusive universal prefix for

 [prefix]:[instruction with default encoding] pair.

 If the initial

 prefixes are also nops [most of which are currently designated